jflessau/lambda-instance-beholder/README.md

 Checks available instance types on Lambda GPU Cloud.
 Provide a list of relevant instance types and this program will log changes and play a "ping"-sound when availability changes.

-If you are from Lambda Labs and don't want this to exists: Please message me via the issue tracker :)
+If you are from Lambda and don't want this to exists: Please message me via the issue tracker :)

 ## Usage